 Several level packs totally depart from the game’s roots in Oxyd and build other types of puzzles within the game.
 There are hundreds of Sokoban-style block-moving levels, as well as the Pentomino puzzles, where you push together oddly-shaped five-tile blocks to create larger forms.
 Most bizarre are the Chessopals, which initially seem like simple matching puzzles until you realize you have to move the Oxyd stones around like chess knights.
 Oh lord.

 Collectively, the game is impossible.
-The most recent version of Enigma from 2014 lists a total of 2541 stages, and many of them even have an additional hard mode – yes, in this game, a harder mode.
-As of this post, the top score on the official Enigma leaderboard belongs to someone named Medimaster, who’s almost five times as far ahead as next player and claims many of the in-game world records… and they only have credit for beating 2030 stages.
+The most recent version of Enigma from 2014 lists a total of 2510 stages, plus 397 easy mode variants.
+As of this post, the top score on the official Enigma leaderboard belongs to someone named Gabian, who has credit for beating all but 7 stages.
 No one has completed the entire game.
 Given its obscurity, possibly no one ever will.

 That’s the wonderful thing about Enigma.
 We’ll never finish it, so there’s no point attempting to.
 Instead, we can play many different parts of it and admire how ludicrously complicated it is.